yusufaktepe/rofi-gpaste/README.md

 </tbody>
 </table>

-\* This shortcut assumes that you have set the `TERMINAL` and `EDITOR` environment variables.
+\* This shortcut assumes that you have set the `TERMINAL` and `EDITOR` environment variables unless `Editor` variable is overridden by config.

 ---

-Run `gpaste -h` to see all options and rofi keybindings.
+Run `rofi-gpaste -h` to see all options and rofi keybindings.
 ```
-Usage: gpaste [OPT]
+Usage: rofi-gpaste [OPT]

   -c, --clear        - Clear history
   -H, --histories    - Histories menu